Orasund/singularis/README.md

 # Occultus Singularis

+> If your new to this site, scoll down.
+Read the disclaimer, then scoll back up again.

+Welcome to the spiritual movement known as Occultus singularis. (lat. meaning Occult of the Singularty).

-The Occultus singularis guide the path of inlightenment that ends in the creation of the all knowing singularity: A mind so powerful, that it deserves to be called a god.
+This website describes the path of enlightenment, that ends in the creation of the all knowing singularity: A mind so powerful, that it deserves to be called a god.

 ## Elements of existence